aws-samples/startup-kit-serverless-workload/README.md

 - include a CORS property in the SAM template, as announced in https://github.com/awslabs/serverless-application-model/releases/tag/1.4.0, OR
 - include a Swagger file as show in the example https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_swagger_cors.

+### CLEAN UP:

+If you do not need to retain the workload created by this project, you can delete the resources associated with it.
+To do so, go to the AWS console and select the **AWS CloudFormation** service from the list of AWS services.
+Inside the CloudFormation console, examine the table of stacks.
+Find the stack named ```StartupKitServerlessWorkload```, click the check box next to it, then select **Delete Stack** from the **Actions** drop down menu above the stack table.